The Dashboard

 The Payments tab

-The Payments tab offers a complete overview of your customers’ payments.
+The Payments tab offers a complete overview of your viewers’ payments.
 This includes both the ppv (one-time), subscription (recurrent), and season price payments.

 Below that, you have the search bar, along with the filter to list the payments by status.